-Some Landscape gardening writers and garden designers will tell you the old cottage gardens had no formality, no design or planting plan.
-However some formality was essential because cottage folk depended on the garden for almost everything they ate, sold and shared.
+No you won't need a formal garden design..........
+However, although some Landscape gardening writers tell us that the old cottage gardens had no formality, no design or planting plan (and at first sight Cottage gardeners seem to break all the usual rules with lots of colour and interest crammed haphazardly into small spaces), to recreate a traditional cottage garden and be as authentic as possible, some formal planning will be essential because cottage folk depended on the garden for almost everything they ate, sold and shared.

 However, behind the apparent random profusion of size and colour, herbaceous plants, bedding plants, fruit and vegetables, the best and most enjoyed cottage gardens do have a carefully thought out hard landscaping structure and planting plan.

-A few Ideas for the hard landscaping, structure and planting plan.
+Here are some Ideas that may help with the hard landscaping layout, structure and planting plan.

 Our traditional cottage garden plants won't need much care.
 Old-fashioned roses do not need pruning, just tidying up each year.
 Self-seeding perennials and herbaceous flowers just need thinning out or dividing in springtime.
 If clay soil is a problem my article may help Improving clay soil.

-It's partly in the design and build, choice and sourcing of materials, reclaimed brick for pathways and retaining walls and the use of natural flagstones for the paved areas used for placing tables and chairs for entertaining, somehow concrete slabs seem out of place in a cottage garden setting.
+The difference is partly in the design and build, sourcing and choice of materials, reclaimed brick for pathways and retaining walls also the use of natural flagstones for the paved areas, somehow concrete slabs seem out of place in a cottage garden setting.

 Another difference is in the planting, we try to encourage using English herbaceous plants, trees and shrubs, trying not to include modern hybrids and double flowers they are not traditional cottage garden plants and offer wildlife nothing at all.